mastodon/documentation/content/en/admin/config.md

 When installing Mastodon from source, this defaults to `false`, set to `true` to enable.

-When utilizating the Mastodon project container image, this is hardcoded to `true` and should not be overridden.
+When deploying the Mastodon project container image, this is hardcoded to `true` and should not be overridden.

 **Version history:**\
 4.3.0 - added